 Different Soils for Different Plants

-Dustin, the site’s maven, recommends potting plants in soil appropriate to the plant’s water needs.
+Dustin, the site’s maven, recommends potting a plant in soil appropriate to its water needs.
 So, a plant like a Pothos might be kept in less porous soil than a plant like a BB which benefits from fluffy, sandy soil.
 By so adjusting the soil, and pot size, Dustin reports watering all his plants on the same day!

 Water in the Reservoir